redboyben/logoDetection/README.md

 Goal: detect a logo in a video

-## First approach: Deep learning
+## First step: Deep learning

-Train a network using generated images of the said logo with transfer learning, run it on the videos
+Train a network using generated images of the said logo with transfer learning with Google's object detection API, run it on the videos

 ## Second approach: Edge detection